vincentchachere/osticket-prereqs/README.md

 <br>

-### 14.C ) Continue Connecting your Virtual Machine to Remote Desktop by doing the follwing:
+### 14.C ) Connect your Virtual Machine to Remote Desktop by doing the follwing:

 - Click: `Add PC`